-Diploma ceremonies typically run between 90 and 120 minutes each, depending on the size of the school; receptions generally last for a couple of hours.
-Receptions are optional but encouraged for graduates and their families.
+Diploma ceremonies typically run between 90 and 120 minutes each.
+Receptions generally last for a minimum of 2 hours.
+Receptions are optional, however graduates and their families are encouraged to attend.

-Tickets are not replaceable.
-Students who receive tickets will not receive duplicates in the case of loss or damage.
+Several ceremonies will require guests to have tickets; please review the Schedule + Ceremonies and visit the ceremony in question.
+Tickets are free-of-charge.
+Tickets are not replaceable; students who receive tickets will not receive duplicates in the case of loss or damage.

 No tickets are required for children under age 2.
 Children must be seated on a lap for the duration of the ceremonies.
 Please note that no strollers are allowed within the venue - a stroller check will be available for guests upon entrance to the Veale Convocation Center.
 A small children's play area is available in the Veale Convocation Center, but children must be accompanied by an adult at all times.